Categories:

 delimiter

-Text to split string by.
+Text to split the string by.

-A unique sequence number associated with the input record; the sequence is not guaranteed to be gap-free or ordered in any particular way.
+A unique sequence number associated with the input record.
+The sequence is not guaranteed to be gap-free or ordered. in any particular way.

-The index of the element.
-One based.
+The one-based index of the element.

 The value of the element of the flattened array.